lacanoid/pgddl/ROADMAP.md

 Command line client `psql` contains lots of packaged SQL for handling metadata mainly to support code completion and various \d* commands.

-### pgdump
+### pg_dump

-Database dump tool `pgdump` contains lots of packaged SQL for handling metadata and especially considers various dependancies.
+Database dump tool `pg_dump` contains lots of packaged SQL for handling metadata and especially considers various dependancies.
+Source code for main C is is about 20000 lines long.

 ### pgAdmin3